AlenaLes/AlenaLes/README.md

 ### About Me :

-- Workinf as a junior data analyst
+- Working as a junior data analyst
 - I’m currently continuing to develop in SQL and Python
 - Will be glad to colloborate
 - How to reach me: alena.lesikhina@gmail.com